-- You will be called into the exam room in row order by a SLT Staff Member or the Exams Officer. - All candidates are under formal exam conditions from the moment of entry into the exam room until an invigilator dismisses you and you are out of the exam room. - You must listen to and follow the instructions of the invigilator at all times whilst in the exam room. - You must not talk to, attempt to communicate with or disturb other candidates once they have entered the examination room. - The centre number, the actual start and finishing times of your exam, the subject title and the paper number will be displayed on the boards at the front of the Exam Room. - Listen to the invigilator's guidance about the completion of your name and Exam number on the answer books.
+- You will be called into the exam room in row order by a SLT Staff Member or the Exams Officer. - All candidates are under formal exam conditions from the moment of entry into the exam room until an invigilator dismisses you and you are out of the exam room. - You must listen to and always follow the instructions of the invigilator whilst in the exam room. - You must not talk to, attempt to communicate with or disturb other candidates once they have entered the examination room.
+Remember communication is not only words it can eye contact etc - The centre number, the actual start and finishing times of your exam, the subject title and the paper number will be displayed on the boards at the front of the Exam Room. - Listen to the invigilator's guidance about the completion of your name and Exam number on the answer books.
 Your name and Exam Number must match those on your entry.
-The Lead Invigilator will clearly announce when you may complete the details on your answer booklet. - The invigilator will clearly announce to the candidates when you may begin to write your answers, the examination will formally start from this point. - The Lead Invigilator will also specify the time allowed for each paper. - You are responsible for producing legible handwriting in the exams. - Put up your hand if you require an invigilator's attention. - Please do not write on examinations desks.
+The Lead Invigilator will clearly announce when you may complete the details on your answer booklet. - Candidates must not open the question paper until the examination begins - The invigilator will clearly announce to the candidates when you may begin to write your answers, the examination will formally start from this point. - The Lead Invigilator will also specify the time allowed for each paper. - You are responsible for producing legible handwriting in the exams. - Put up your hand if you require an invigilator's attention. - Please do not write on examinations desks.
 This is regarded as vandalism and you will be asked to pay for any damage. - Do not draw graffiti or write offensive comments on exam papers if you do the exam boards may refuse to accept your exam paper. - If you require any additional answer sheets/answer books please put your hand up and ask the invigilator. - You are not permitted to leave the Exam room temporarily unless you have a medical card that means you may require to.